REANNZ/identity-enhancement-service/doc/api/v1/subjects.md

 ## List Attributes

-List all attributes and providers associated with the specified identity.
+List all attributes and enhancement providers associated with the specified identity.

 ```
 GET /api/subjects/:shared_token/attributes